 - Girl Genius features Spark Roast Coffee, with the slogan "Perfection in every cup", outdoing Nestle's "Coffee's perfect mate" that probably inspired it.

 - Wallpaper collection of El Goonish Shive includes "Shrink Soda" ads (note that the clothes are unaffected).
 In somehow related DES comics, Tori Vector once advertised one of Amanda's inventions (just don't show this to Randall Munroe).

-- Cyanide and Happiness in its usual style parodies overblown commercials.
+- Cyanide & Happiness in its usual style parodies overblown commercials.

 - Sinfest reproduces more shameless trends.

 - This is also a common device on the Homestar Runner toons.